TransActive Gender Project Virtual Summit

 As visibility of gender diverse, nonbinary, and transgender students and staff increases in communities and school districts throughout Oregon, the urgent need to collaborate on establishing affirming, inclusive and equitable PK-12 school environments is becoming more obvious every day.

-From Policy to Practice is a two-day summit providing educators with an opportunity to play an active role in developing a practical and comprehensive workbook for schools and districts—both in rural and urban areas of Oregon.
+From Policy to Practice is a two-day online summit providing educators with an opportunity to play an active role in developing a practical and comprehensive workbook for schools and districts—both in rural and urban areas of Oregon.
 This toolkit will provide schools with the resources needed to help overcome barriers encountered when implementing inclusive policies.
-The summit will be held in both Portland and Sisters, offering tailored content for each group of attendees.

 This workshop will establish a common understanding of how gender identity develops and is expressed across a spectrum of variations throughout PK-12 settings.
 It will focus on identifying existing societal and